The History of 8 Families

 War was not a dream for the common man in Europe or Ireland.
 Many of our ancestors were the foot soldiers of these wars, the stepchildren of valour.
 War was an aristocratic trade, and military glory reserved for nobles and princes.
 In history, courage was the god of war, called valour by many historians.
 War was won by valour and was seen as the supreme high adventure.It was a dream that died hard.
 Century followed century and glittering visions faded before the somber realities of history.
 Great armies in their pride and splendor were defeated by starvation, pestilence and filth, valour being sacrificed to stupidity, gallantry to corruption.
 Many times throughout our family's European history one or all of the Four Horseman of the Apocalypse were turned loose on mankind, governments and aristocrats believing to the end that valour was the lock on the gate.
 "Before me was a white horse!
 Its rider held a bow, and he was given a crown, and he rode out as a conqueror bent on Conquest.
 Yet another horse came out, a fiery red one.
 Its rider was given power to take peace from the earth and to make men slay each other.
 To him was given a large sword for War.
 Then a black horse!
 Its rider was holding a pair of scales in his hand, Pestilence.
 And theî a pale horse!
 Its rider was named

 When you read the Bender history and see my grandparent's cousins listed on the wall of St. Nicholas, the Rettigheim village church as being killed in The Great War [photo] or in WW II [photo] history might come alive as you ask yourself, what might have been?
 Reading about our twelve Bender ancestors that served and were wounded or killed in Napoleon's Army during his invasion of Russia in 1812, one of which made it home to die makes history seem real.
+That Bender was awarded the Baden Medal of Honor by the Duke of Baden in 1830.
+Two of our Fries ancestors were killed in Spain in Napoleon's invasion of that country.
 When you read the Irish side, can you picture yourself as a twenty five year old young man in the early 1890s sitting on a mud floor in a stone house 11 by 20 feet big, talking with your parents about emigration knowing that you would never see them or the green fields of Ireland again?
 History does not always reveal its alternatives but implies rather what might have been.

 Not too many years ago, at the beginning of the 20th century in 1906, the last great caravan of 20,000 camels started on its yearly trip along the Great Salt Road in Africa, about eleven years after my Irish grandparents arrived in America.
 Salt at that time was worth its weight in gold in that part of the world.
 A 100 years or so, really wasn't that long ago.